gavinsuns/sp500-index-fund/README.md

-# SP500 Index Fund
+# S&P 500 Index Fund
-Creates an equal weight portfolio using the companies in the SP500.
+Creates an equal weight portfolio using the companies in the S&P 500.
 The total value of the portfolio is decided by the user.
 ## API For Stock Data
 IEX Cloud API Docs: https://iexcloud.io/docs/api/
 ## Running Script